WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(current_task.locked())
   return flat_results
 ```
-In the synchronous case, the import call is bracketed by clearing
+In the synchronous case, clearing `interruptible` prevents new tasks from
-`interruptible` for the duration of the call.
-Clearing `interrupt` both
-prevents new tasks from starting (via `Task.may_enter`) and prevents suspended
+starting (via `Task.may_enter`) and prevents suspended tasks from resuming
-tasks from resuming execution (via `Task.suspend`).
-Propagating the caller's
+execution (via `Task.suspend`).
+Propagating the caller's `on_block` future
-`on_block` future ensures that an `async`-lowered caller anywhere higher up on
+ensures that an `async`-lowered caller anywhere higher up on the stack still
-the stack still gets control flow if `callee` blocks.
+gets control flow if `callee` blocks.

-In the asynchronous case, the `on_block` future allows the caller to `await` to
+In the asynchronous case, `Task.handle_blocking` immediately returns control
-see if `callee` blocks on I/O before returning.
-Because `Task.suspend` (defined
-above) does not release the `current_task` lock when it resolves `on_block` to
-`BLOCKED`, control flow deterministically returns to the caller (without
-executing other tasks) when `callee` blocks.
-This is analogous to how the
-`resume` instruction of the [stack-switching] proposal would work if given
-`(cont.new $callee)` and handling an `on_block` event.
+flow from `canon lift` if `callee` blocks (in the host or in another
+component in `Task.suspend`).

 Whether or not the `callee` blocks, the `on_start` and `on_return` handlers
 will be called before the `callee` completes.
 Note that, in an `async`-lowered